adrybakov/wulfric/docs/source/user-guide/usage/spglib-interface.rst

     >>> conv_cell, conv_atoms = wulfric.crystal.get_conventional(cell, atoms)
     >>> prim_cell, prim_atoms = wulfric.crystal.get_primitive(cell, atoms)

-However, the conventional cell is required to compute the primitive cell, therefore function :py:func:`wulfric.crystal.get_conventional` is called twice - one time by the user and one time within the :py:func:`wulfric.crystal.get_primitive`.
+However, the conventional cell is required to compute the primitive cell, therefore the function :py:func:`wulfric.crystal.get_conventional` is called twice - once by the user and once within :py:func:`wulfric.crystal.get_primitive`.

-To solve this problem of executing the code twice (or at least of calling |spglib|_ twice, which might be expensive), we isolate the interaction of wulfric with |spglib|_ into a single function :py:func:`wulfric.get_spglib_data`.
+To solve this problem of executing the code twice (or at least of calling |spglib|_ twice, which might be expensive), we isolate the interaction of Wulfric with |spglib|_ into a single function :py:func:`wulfric.get_spglib_data`.
 Then, the same code as above can be rewritten as